moshell-lang/moshell/CONTRIBUTING.md

 Changes are expected to be tested.
 Automated tests are written using the [Rust testing utilities](https://doc.rust-lang.org/book/ch11-00-testing.html) and [lang_tester](https://github.com/softdevteam/lang_tester/) for VM tests.

-Add a new test either in the `tests` directory or in the same file as the code it tests.
+Add a new test either in the `tests` directory of the crate or in the same file as the code it tests.
 If a change breaks other tests, please address them.

 Run tests with: